cbest47/Oslo.policy/review-findings.rst

 Recommendation: implement, improve

 Investigation result: This is a good thing because it increases the visibility into what policies are currently in effect.
-Allows somewhat granular role based access control to be done, but could certainly be improved upon.
+A more effective measure would be to implement more in depth role based access control.